 In 2017 Dallin and Woodward asked Fahey to join them for a one off ‘Reunion Tour’ of the UK .
 This once in a lifetime opportunity (Fahey had never toured live with Bananarama) sold out immediately and 10 more dates were added to the original 15.
 They played a handful of US shows and UK/European summer Festivals including ‘British Summertime’ in Hyde Park with Van Morrison and Michael Buble and ‘Lytham Festival’ with Nile Rodgers.

-September 2018, Sara Dallin and Keren Woodward return as a duo and are currently completing their 11th studio album.
-They will be touring the US and Australia in early 2019.
+September 2018, Sara Dallin and Keren Woodward return as a duo and to kick start the new year they will be playing shows in LA & San Diego.